Pompeii and Herculaneum guided tour with local lunch

 - On the first Sunday of each month, entrance to the archaeological sites is free of charge – this has already been deducted from the price on the relevant dates

-- The official admission prices for Herculaneum are €16 for adults, €2 for EU citizens aged 18-25, and free entry for children under 18, EU nationals over 65, and on the first Sunday of each month.
-For Pompeii, the prices are €18 for adults, €2 for EU citizens aged 18-25, and free entry for children under 18 and EU nationals over 65, and the first Sunday of each month.
-The price difference reflects the additional services included in the offer
+- Admission to Herculaneum costs €16 for adults, €2 for EU citizens aged 18–25, and is free for children under 18 as well as for all visitors on the first Sunday of each monthFor Pompeii, entry costs €18 for adults, €2 for EU citizens aged 18–25, and is also free for children under 18 and everyone on the first Sunday of each monthThe price difference reflects the additional services included in the Pompeii offer

 - Not suitable for wheelchairs